 Artificial Colors & Flavors.

-The is one problem with artificial colors & flavors besides the fact they’re unhealthy.
+There is one problem with artificial colors & flavors besides being unhealthy.

-Typically, anything that is artificially created in a lab and introduced in a product must have went through a series of tests to be proven safe for consumption.
+Typically, anything that is artificially created in a lab and introduced in a product must have gone through a series of tests to be proven safe for consumption.